Creating a Multi-Region Application with AWS Services – Part 2, Data and Replication

 Spanning relational databases across Regions

 Logical replication, which utilizes a database engine’s built-in replication technology, can be set up for Amazon Relational Database Service (Amazon RDS) for MariaDB, MySQL, Oracle, PostgreSQL, and Aurora databases.
-A cross-Region read replica will receive these changes from the writer in the primary Region.
-For applications built on RDS for Microsoft SQL Server, cross-Region replication can be achieved by utilizing the AWS Database Migration Service.
+A cross-Region read replica will receive and process changes from the writer in the primary Region.
 Cross-Region replicas allow for quicker local reads and can reduce data loss and recovery times in the case of a disaster by being promoted to a standalone instance.
+Logical replication technology can also be used to replicate data to a resource outside of Amazon RDS, such as an EC2 instance, an on-premises server, or even a data lake.

-For situations where a longer RPO and recovery time objective (RTO) are acceptable, backups can be copied across Regions.
+For situations where a longer RPO and RTO are acceptable, backups can be copied across Regions.
 This is true for all of the relational and non-relational databases mentioned in this post, except for ElastiCache for Redis.
-Amazon Redshift can also automatically do this for your data warehouse.
-Backup copy times will vary depending on size and change rates.
+While Amazon Redshift doesn’t have cross-Region replication features, you can set up Amazon Redshift to automatically replicate snapshots of your data warehouse to another Region.
+Backup copy times will vary depending on size and data change rates.

 Data is at the center of almost every application.
 In this post, we reviewed AWS services that offer cross-Region data replication to get your data where it needs to be quickly.
-Whether you need faster local reads, an active-active database, or simply need your data durably stored in a second Region, we have a solution for you.
+Whether your application requires faster local reads, an active-active database, or you simply need your data durably stored in a second Region, we have a solution for you.
 In the 3rd and final post of this series, we’ll cover application management and monitoring features.